Cooper raises $2M to build a professional network centered on introductions – TechCrunch

 The startup’s seed funding was led by Comcast Ventures, with participation from LocalGlobe and 468 Capital.

-“At a time when the ability to connect is limited, Cooper is building a professional network fostering meaningful and substantive connections, “said Daniel Gulati, founding partner at Forecast Fund and former managing director at Comcast Ventures, in a statement.
+“At a time when the ability to connect is limited, Cooper is building a professional network fostering meaningful and substantive connections,” said Daniel Gulati, founding partner at Forecast Fund and former managing director at Comcast Ventures, in a statement.
 “We are excited to support the team on their journey ahead.”